 Biomin paste has a high capacity to remineralize white spot lesions associated with orthodontic brackets when compared to fluoride application.

-BioMin effectively remineralises white spot lesions, comparison vs 9,000 ppm fluoride gel, remineralises subsurface
+BioMin effectively remineralises white spot lesions, 81% higher remin rate than 9,000 ppm gel.
+Low fluoride enables subsurface remin.

 The low fluoride content of the BioMin F (vs. 9,000 ppm fluoride gel), allowed the penetration of BioMin F rich content of calcium and phosphate through the porous enamel sub-surface, causing the re-mineralization of the demineralized enamel lesion rather than remineralizing the outer enamel surface.